 - Capsicum (Cayenne, hot pepper) – when used topically and appropriately

-The following herbs have been rated as having Insufficient Reliable Information Available by the Natural Medicines Database, although many are recommended by homeopathic physicians, herbalists, and midwives who treat pregnant women.
+The following herbs have been rated as having Insufficient Reliable Information Available by the Natural Medicines Database, even though many are recommended by homeopathic physicians, herbalists, and midwives who treat pregnant women.
 More extensive research and discussions with your treating health care provider will help you make the decision about what herbs are safe for you to use.

 - Dandelion – Rich in Vitamin A, calcium, and iron; dandelion root and leaf can also help relieve mild edema and nourish the liver